Sharing the Love of Jesus

 SRCS is working to inspire the next generation of Christian leaders with an attitude of servant hospitality.
 We’re sharing the practical love of God as we meet the spiritual and physical needs of those in need.

-We believe that God calls us to look outside ourselves to see the needs of the people around us and work to serve them in whatever ways we can.
-At SRCS we want each of our students to begin experiencing this servant lifestyle from the beginning of their education.
+At SRCS, our students do more than just learn about the world—they change it.
+We believe that God calls us to look beyond ourselves, to recognize the needs of those around us, and to serve them in whatever ways we can.
+At SRCS, we want each student to begin experiencing this servant-hearted lifestyle from the very start of their education.
+All students, from preschool through eighth grade, participate in service projects to help deepen their understanding of mercy.

-A Biblical worldview provides students with respect and love for God’s creation.
-It helps them to approach others with understanding and grace.
-We encourage our students to take on responsibilities as servant leaders.
-It is by putting others first that true leaders make a difference.
-The best leaders give of themselves for the betterment of others, working to lead by example without the need for recognition or praise.
+A biblical worldview instills in students a respect for and love of God’s creation.
+It also equips them to approach others with understanding and grace.
+We encourage our students to embrace their roles as servant leaders.
+By putting others first, they learn that true leadership is rooted in humility and love.
+The best leaders give of themselves for the good of others, leading by example without seeking recognition or praise.

 Through outreach projects, service projects, Christian service hours, and student leadership initiatives, SRCS graduates leave for high school having built a habit of servant-leadership.